thegenemyers/FASTGA/README.md

   - [ALNchain](#ALNchain): Alignment filtering by construction of local chains
   - [ALNreset](#ALNreset): Reset a .1aln file's internal references to the GDB(s) it was computed from
   - [PAFtoALN](#PAFtoALN): Convert a PAF formatted file with X-CIGAR strings to a .1aln file
-  - [PAFtoPSL](#PAFtoPSL): Convert a PAF formatted file with CIGAR strings to a .psl file
+  - [PAFtoPSL](#PAFtoPSL): Convert a PAF formatted file with X-CIGAR strings to a .psl file

 ## Overview